Deloopings of Hurwitz spaces: Introduction

+Under the additional assumption that $G$ is a finite group and $\Q$ is finite and \emph{rationally Poincar\'e}, the second, main result of the article computes the rational cohomology ring of $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$ in terms of a certain algebra $\cA(\Q)$, that we briefly recall after the statement. \begin{athm}[Theorem \ref{thm:HbBQG}] Let $(\Q,G)$ be a PMQ-group pair with $\Q$ finite and rationally Poincar\'e and with $G$ finite.
+Then there is an isomorphism of rings

+\end{athm} We recall that a PMQ is \emph{rationally Poincar\'e} (or \emph{$\bQ$-Poincar\'e}) if it is locally finite and each component of $\Hur_+((0,1)^2;\Q)$ is a rational homology manifold \cite[Definition 9.4]{Bianchi:Hur2}.
+The graded commutative $\bQ$-algebra $\cA(\Q)$ is defined as the sub-algebra of conjugation-invariant elements of $\bQ[\Q]$, the rational PMQ-algebra associated with the PMQ $\Q$ (see \cite[Definition 4.26]{Bianchi:Hur1}).
+When $\Q$ is Poincar\'e we can consider $\bQ[\Q]$ as a graded $\bQ$-algebra, by putting the generator $\sca{a}\in\bQ[\Q]$ in degree equal to the dimension of $\Hur_+((0,1)^2;\Q)_a$, for $a\in \Q$.
+The degree of $\sca{a}$ agrees, in fact, with $2h(a)$, where $h\colon\Q\to\N$ is the intrinsic norm of $\Q$ (see \cite[Proposition 9.7]{Bianchi:Hur2}).
+This makes also $\cA(\Q)$ into a graded $\bQ$-algebra, and then Theorem \ref{thm:main2} gives an isomorphism of graded $\bQ$-algebras.

-In the additional assumption that $G$ is a finite group and $\Q$ is finite and \emph{rationally Poincare}, we compute the rational cohomology of $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$; recall that a PMQ is \emph{rationally Poincare} (or \emph{$\bQ$-Poincare}) if it is locally finite and each component of $\Hur((0,1)^2;\Q)$ is a rational homology manifold \cite[Definition 9.4]{Bianchi:Hur2}.
-The rational cohomology of $\Omega_0 B\mHurm(\Q)$, i.e. the stable rational cohomology of the components of $\mHurm(\Q)$, can then in principle be computed by ``looping twice'' the rational cohomology of the space $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$, using that the latter space is simply connected.
-This requires the computation of a minimal Sullivan model for $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$, and we conclude the present article with an explicit computation, dealing with the case in which $\Q$ is a finite PMQ with trivial product; this will recover in particular \cite[Corollary 5.4]{ORW:Hurwitz}.
+The rational cohomology ring of $\Omega_0 B\mHurm(\Q)$, i.e. the stable rational cohomology ring of the components of $\mHurm(\Q)$, can then in principle be computed by ``looping twice'' the rational cohomology of the space $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$, using that the latter space is simply connected.
+More precisely, this requires the computation of a minimal Sullivan model for the space $\Hur_+([0,1]^2,\del[0,1]^2;\Q,G)_{\one}$.
+We conclude the article with an explicit computation, dealing with the case in which $\Q$ is a finite PMQ with trivial product; this recovers, in particular, \cite[Corollary 5.4]{ORW:Hurwitz}.

-The reader is assumed to be familiar with the results of \cite[Sections 2-6]{Bianchi:Hur1} and \cite[Sections 2-6]{Bianchi:Hur2}, containing the algebraic and the topological input of the present article.